Create Table in MySQL Database

 Prerequisite: Ensure MySQL Workbench is installed on your system, and you have a connection to a MySQL server where the database exists or can be created.

-Step 1: Connect to the MySQL Server
+Step 1: Connect MySQL Workbench to the MySQL Server

 Launch MySQL Workbench and connect to your MySQL server by clicking on the appropriate connection from the home screen.
 If you do not have a connection set up, click the + button next to MySQL Connections, fill in the required connection details, and test the connection.

-Step 2: Select the Database
+Step 2: Select the school Schema in MySQL Workbench

 Once connected, locate the “Schemas” panel on the left-hand side of MySQL Workbench.
 This panel displays the databases available on the server.
 Expand the school database (or create one if it doesn’t exist).
 If the school database isn’t available, right-click anywhere in the Schemas panel and select Create Schema to create it.